kimoppalfens/kimoppalfens.github.io/_posts/2016-11-04-Logging in PowerShell.md

 $script:logger.Debug("Some debug text")
 ```

-That's it, this should result, in all 3 messages showing up in a color coded fashion in the PowerShell console, and in a log file that has the name of your script, stored in %temp%
+That's it, this should result, in all 3 messages showing up in a color coded fashion in the PowerShell console, and in a CMTrace formatted log file that has the name of your script, stored in %temp%